BitRozzle/BitRozzle/README.md

 - 👋 Hi, I’m @BitRozzle
-- 👀 I’m interested in dns and bitcoin
+- 👀 I’m interested in dns and bitcoin and other high roi stuffs
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on people like u
 - 📫 How to reach me ...

 <!---